Fody/UniversalAppSample/readme.md

 ### AppWithFody

-A "finished" project that does already utilizes use Fody, and the weavers PropertyChanged and Fielder, to simplify the PersonViewModel.
+A "finished" project that does already utilizes Fody, and the weavers PropertyChanged and Fielder, to simplify the PersonViewModel.

 ## Upgrading AppWithoutFody